synedra/fusionauth-docker-install/step1-api.md

 Now that you've done that, run the following block which will wait until the FusionAuth server has finished starting up and run an API command against the server.

 ```
-echo "Waiting for the FusionAuth server to start up"
 bash serverup.sh
 http :9011/api/key
 ```